Skip to main content

 Stereo headphones

-These are the most common headphones out there, with people having at least one pair laying somewhere in the house.
-They have 2 drivers, one for each cup.
-Even though this setup seems very limited, you can achieve a surprisingly good surround image out of these.
+Stereo headphones are the most common.
+Most people have at least one pair laying somewhere in the house.
+They have 2 drivers, one for each earcup.
+Even though this setup seems limited, you can get a surprisingly good surround sound out of these.

-Even typical stereo recordings use a little bit of virtual surround sound effect to make you feel like the sound is happening around you.
+Even typical stereo recordings use a bit of virtual surround sound effects to make you feel like the sound is present around you.
 The intensity of the effect differs from headphones to headphones and is usually referred to as imaging: the directional accuracy of a specific sound.

 HyperX gaming headphones